Johnny-ade/Palmora-Gender-Equality-Analysis-Capstone/README.md

 - Bonus Amount = IF('Employee'[Rating] > 3, 'Employee'[Salary] * 0.1, 0)
 - Total Amount to be Paid = 'Employee'[Salary] + 'Bonus Amount'

+Clearing the product name by using Left function -Create a new column beside the product name
+-On the new column write your formula
+-Using Left function( Select the cell range,  number character (35)) -Create another column to clean your data by using Proper function -Create another new column
+-And copy from the Proper function column and left click on the new column, then click on special paste -Edit by clicking on the value
+-Then you can delete the previous Product Name Column -You can then proceed to pivot table

+ ## After a clear Analysis, A request came to add and determine a new result within the Data using a new set of Data shared by the company.

+Create a new column beside your product name column, then write your LEFT function in the  new column Create another new column beside the LEFT function column Then alight LEFT function column, copy and paste into the new column using (Special paste)

+Add custom Column ..
+New column "Gender _Final"

+= Gender_Final" =
+If Is Null([Gender]) or [Gender] = "", "Undisclosed", [Gender]

+I did a conditional column and give a new gender to those ones that didn't reveal their gender

+Bonus Amount = IF('Employee'[Rating] > 3, 'Employee'[Salary] * 0.1, 0)
+- Total Amount to be Paid = 'Employee'[Salary] + 'Bonus Amount'